harm27/obs-java-client/README.md

 ![Master Build](https://github.com/harm27/obs-websocket-java/workflows/Master%20Build/badge.svg)

 # News
-Version 1.2 is released.

-It includes the events and requests from the following categories:
-- Studio Mode

-In this version the library is migrated from GSON to Jackson.

-Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events and requests are planned.

 Version 1.3 is in development to rebuild the requests en events to be generated based on obs-websocket protocol definition.
 Development is now in the stage of improving the code and waiting on the obs-websocket 4.9.0 release.
 There are nightly builds available to test the current version.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.
+Nightly builds are only available as maven dependency.

 If you want to use the jar directly, you can download it at https://github.com/harm27/obs-websocket-java/releases